kelvinlockwood/policies/privacy/index.md

 ### Product interactions

-We store on our servers the content that you upload or receive or maintain in your FCC membership accounts.
-This is so you can use our products as intended, for example, to create projects in Basecamp or to receive email in HEY.
+Content that you upload or receive or maintain in your FCC membership accounts is stored by Outseta LLC, a third-party membership management service provider.
+This is so you can use our products and services as intended.
 We keep this content as long as your account is active.
 If you delete your account, we’ll delete the content within 60 days.

-### General Geolocation data

-For most of our products, we log the full IP address used to sign up a product account and retain that for use in mitigating future spammy signups.
-We also log all account access by full IP address for security and fraud prevention purposes, and we keep this login data for as long as your product account is active.

 ### Website interactions

 We collect information about your browsing activity for analytics and statistical purposes such as conversion rate testing and experimenting with new product designs.
 This includes, for example, your browser and operating system versions, your IP address, which web pages you visited and how long they took to load, and which website referred you to us.
 If you have an account and are signed in, these web analytics data are tied to your IP address and user account until your account is no longer active.
 The web analytics we use are described further in the Advertising and Cookies section.
+We may also log account access by full IP address for security and fraud prevention purposes, and keep this login data for as long as your account is active.

 ### Anti-bot assessments